Massive Beirut Blast Kills More Than 70, Injures Thousands

 “This country is cursed,” a young man passing by muttered.

-The disaster only drives Lebanon deeper into misery, putting thousands out of their homes.
-It also raises questions about how Lebanon, which imports nearly all vital goods, can do so with its main port devastated.
+The explosion also raises concerns about how Lebanon will continue to import nearly all of its vital goods with its main port devastated.

 The explosion — reminiscent of the massive blasts that often erupted during Lebanon’s civil war — happened only three days before a U.N.-backed tribunal was set to give its verdict in the killing of former Prime Minister Rafik Hariri in a truck bombing more than 15 years ago.
 That explosion, with a ton of explosives, was felt kilometers (miles) away, just as Tuesday’s was.